kbckbc/portfolio/README.md

 ## What is this about?
-I'm updating my projects page(including class assignments) to record my work while I'm studying at WashU.
+I'm updating this page(including class assignments) to record my work while I'm studying at WashU.

 ## Who am I?
 I'm studying at WashU, but half a year ago I was working as a software engineer at Korea Securities Depository (KSD) in Korea more than 13 years.
 (If you are interested in my resume, click [**here**](https://github.com/kbckbc/portfolio/blob/main/resume_bcgwak.pdf))